 Mypy Examples

 Here are some mypy example programs.
-Each example has dynamically typed and equivalent statically typed mypy code side by side.
+Each example has dynamically typed Python/mypy code and equivalent statically typed mypy code side by side.
+Every program is still valid Python 3.x.
 All differences between the variants are highlighted.
-Note that as mypy is still evolving, the code in the examples may not represent the final mypy syntax.

 Word frequencies with a dictionary